jstg004/blockchain_research/lightning_notes.md

   - allows the financial relationships between 2 parties to be trustlessly deferred to a later date without risk of counterparty default
 - micropayment channels used real Bitcoin transactions
-  - broadcasts to the blockchain are deferred so that both parties can gaurantee their current balance on the blockchain
+  - broadcasts to the blockchain are deferred so that both parties can guarantee their current balance on the blockchain
     - real Bitcoin communicated and exchanged off-chain